marco-willi/camera-trap-classifier/README.md

       - ...
 ```
 **Option 2**: Create a csv file that contains all labels and links to images.

+The advantage of using a csv file is that more than one label can be provided.
+In this example species and count.

 ```
 id,image,species,count
 1,/my_images/image1.jpg,elephant,2